"Doctor," Wyn said as she watched him step back from the console

 he could see perfectly well and mentally kicked himself for not thinking

-here.
-But he wondered if he had dropped some points with whoever was marking
+to apply here.
+But he wondered if he had dropped some points with whoever

-just wasn't pitch dark as it ought to be.
+It just wasn’t as pitch dark as it ought to be.

 He kept on walking.
 Walking, walking, walking!
 The endurance part of this